Herbs for happiness

 Here are five of the top herbal teas, lattes and supplements to help beat the blues.

 This golden super-spice is associated with a multitude of health benefits.
-These include helping to protect the brain and memory, via antioxidant and anti-inflammatory activity.
+These include helping to protect the brain and memory, via anti-inflammatory activity.

 But turmeric may also have a direct benefit for mood: because depression is thought to involve excessive inflammation, the anti-inflammatory effect of turmeric may help bring things back to normal.

 For a warming winter lift, try Pukka’s Feel New tea, Turmeric Gold tea, Turmeric Gold latte or Turmeric Active tea.
-Or for a stronger effect, go for Pukka’s Wholistic Turmeric capsules, a concentrated turmeric extract.
+Or for a stronger effect, go for Pukka’s organic turmeric capsules, a concentrated turmeric extract.

 If your priority is to get calmer in your life, soothe frayed nerves and sleep better, then chamomile could be a great choice for you.
 Drink it as a herbal tea before bed, but also throughout the day to help calm you down – it shouldn’t make you feel tired.

 If you’re feeling stressed or anxious, turning to coffee for a boost may do more harm than good.
 High doses of caffeine and other stimulating substances in your ‘cuppa joe’ can cause your body to make more stress hormones, increasing the draining effects of stress on your mind and body.
 Instead, try matcha green tea.

 Green tea contains a small amount of caffeine to give you an energy lift but also contains theanine, which can have a relaxing effect on the mind, reduce anxiety and help with focus and concentration.
 Matcha green tea, in particular, is said to contain a high percentage of calming theanine.

 4. Holy Basil (Tulsi)